ava-labs/hypersdk/docs/tutorials/morpheusvm/5_testing.md

 chmod +x ./scripts/stop.sh
 ```

-The commands above created a new folder named `scripts` and copied the run/stop scripts from MorpheusVM into our scripts folder, along with giving them execute permissions.
+The commands above copied the run/stop scripts from MorpheusVM into our scripts folder, along with giving them execute permissions.

 Before moving forward, in lines 68-70 of `run.sh`, make sure to change it from this: